Skip to main content

 Step 8 - Image 2

-Grip the display cable where it meets the connector head.
+Grip the eDP cable where it meets the connector head.

 Slide the connector straight out of its socket to disconnect it.